 Even worse — children, once they can read, absorb that attitude and avoid the picture book section of the library, or complain when their teacher pulls out a picture book.

 ~ Pick any child over the age of nine ~

 We need to change this, because we’re all missing out!

 I am in no way advocating for pre-schoolers to be exposed to young adult novels, however, there is no reason why our young adults cannot read, enjoy and learn from picture books.

 All the reading she had done had given her a view of life that they had never seen.

 The underlying themes in picture books can be incredibly powerful, and a picture book is a quick way for teachers to explore these themes.
 Allow me to give you three examples:

+This theme is massive!
 And hugely important in today’s society.

 It falls under the Australian Curriculum’s General Capability section: Personal and Social Capability and spans the Foundation (Kindergarten) to Year 10 Curriculum.

 A couple of picture books that spring to mind instantly are:

 - Leaping Lola, by Tracey Hawkins and Anil Tortrop